-Meme stocks tend to experience a lot of volatility.
-Their value can shoot up quickly when something exciting happens with the company.
+Meme stocks tend to experience a lot of volatility, and their values can shoot up quickly when something exciting happens with the company.

 Established firms like Charles Schwab and TD Ameritrade have also added online investment tools in recent years.

-This has had a huge effect on the way people build their portfolios, and has led to the prominence of meme stocks.
+This has had a significant effect on the way people build their portfolios and has led to the prominence of meme stocks.

 However, savvy investors can still make money by trading these meme stocks – it’s all a matter of timing.

 The Reddit And Gamestop Debacle Explained

-Meme stocks have shot into the public eye this week as a group of Redditors decided to essentially bet against the market – with shocking results.
+Meme stocks shot into the public eye in February 2021 as a group of Redditors decided to essentially bet against the market – with shocking results.